 (2) Adequate provision shall be made for ensuring the availability of emergency laboratory services, either in the hospital or under arrangements with another laboratory.
-These services shall be available twenty-four (24) hours a day, seven days a week, including holidays, and shall include the referral of specimens potentially related to disaster and emergency to the scientific laboratory division of the New Mexico department of health for confirmation, or rejection, of that relationship, and the reporting of notifiable conditions to the office of epidemiology of the New Mexico department of health and to the local public health office.
+These services shall be available twenty-four (24) hours a day, seven days a week, including holidays.